-Support the Pink House just recently began working to become a non profit organization.
-We became a corporation and have filed our application for 501 (c) (3) status.
+Support the Pink House just recently began working to become a nonprofit organization.
+We incorporated and filed our application for 501 (c) (3) status.
 We now are Support the Pink House Inc, and have our Board of Directors and Advisory Board in place, with our status confirmed as of January 30, 2020.

 This of course enables us to take tax deductible donations when and if needed.
-And since we have no paid employees, 100% of the donations will go toward our work for the cause.
+And since we are an all volunteer group, 100% of any donations will go toward our work for the cause.

 Support the Pink House was formed from a community groundswell in reaction to the public not wanting The Pink House torn down.
 We always saw our role to be keeping her standing and continuing to raise awareness and support as we worked to shepherd a solution to keep her in the community in perpetuity.
 In the 4 years since, STPH Founder Alison Odle looked into becoming a non-profit, as did our Chair, Rochelle Joseph, but never saw STPH as having to raise substantial funds to save the house ourselves, let alone help financially with stakeholder costs.

 But on the long and winding path to finding a solution we have been asked to do all of that -- and more.
 It was not our plan, but we decided to do what we need to empower the public we represent to help in this new way, should the need arise.

 1. Who ARE you guys, anyway?
 Who made this facebook page?